 Spinal Fusion: Cervical

-Fusing vertebrae in the cervical curve may help ease neck and arm pain.
+Fusing vertebrae in the cervical spine (the top 7 vertebrae of your spine) may help ease neck and arm pain.
+It may also help relieve progressive paralysis caused by compression of your nerve roots or spinal cord.
 Two or more vertebrae in your neck are fused.
 Cervical fusion is usually done through an incision in the front of the neck.
 It may sometimes be done through the back of the neck, or through both the front and back.
-The surgery generally takes from
+The surgery generally takes from 1 to 4 hours.

 These steps apply to fusion from the front of the neck:

 The skin is cut and the muscles, blood vessels, trachea, and esophagus are pushed apart to get to the vertebrae and disks.

 An X-ray is done to verify that the right spinal level is being operated on.